-Accountability for chronic absence for schools remains widespread 9 years after ESSA was signed into law.
+Accountability for chronic absence for schools remains widespread 10 years after ESSA was signed into law.

-Twenty-one of states offer guidance on adopting a comprehensive, prevention focused approach to addressing chronic absence.
+Close to half (22) of states offer guidance on adopting a comprehensive, prevention focused approach to addressing chronic absence.

 Beginning with prevention and early intervention strategies that are tailored to local realities is key to improving attendance.